Information Systems Analysis (laboratories)

 Reports

-Every laboratory meating concludes by a report with results from its exercises.
+Every laboratory classes concludes by a report with results from its exercises.

 The report must be a pdf file with a description of what has been done, especially: pictures with Petri nets or UPPAAL automata templates, and code for UPPAAL or NuSMV automata with its explenation.
 No theory or conclusions is needed.